 2017 planning application

-A planning inquiry associated with the appeal will start on 26 March 2019 at 10am at our Forde House offices in Brunel Road, Newton Abbot.
+A planning inquiry associated with the appeal ran for 3 days starting on 26 March 2019 at 10am at our Forde House offices in Brunel Road, Newton Abbot.
 The inquiry will re-open for a 2 further days on Tuesday 11 June 2019 at 10am.

 The Inspector as instructed by the Secretary of State is Frances Mahoney.
 Members of the public may attend the inquiry and, at the Inspector's discretion, express their views.